 Focusing on strengths

 “When people feel helpless, they don’t make the best decisions for their health.
-Too many people end up in nursing homes, instead of living full lives in the community, because they just didn’t get the support they needed when they needed it,” says Elaine Castelluccio, Director of the ICS Disability Program, who led the training.
+Too many people end up in nursing homes, instead of living full lives in the community, because they just didn’t get the support they needed when they needed it,” says ICS’s Elaine Castelluccio, who led the training.
 “We want to give our members the tools they need to be self-advocates, to stay as healthy and happy as possible, and to become the directors of their own care.”

-Mount Sinai peer mentor coordinator Jim Cesario volunteered to share his time and expertise during the first ICS peer mentor training, where 15 ICS members participated.
+Mount Sinai peer mentor coordinator Jim Cesario volunteered to share his time and expertise during the training, where 15 ICS members participated.
 They were chosen because each of them has developed a great ability to cope, care for themselves, and advocate for others after facing a life-altering accident or medical diagnosis.

 “I was bedbound for 6 years.
 Then I got my GED, and became interested in doing volunteer work.
 My next goal is to get a job.
 I like being able to help anybody – able-bodied or disabled.
 I’ve been a mentor for many people in my family – a lot of people look up to me,” said Michael, an ICS member and now a trained mentor.

 Using role-playing and other exercises, the ICS training teaches mentors how to effectively communicate with mentees.
 This includes ways to encourage mentees to open up about their challenges and set their own goals, and effective ways to respond to common struggles and find new sources of self-esteem.

 - Active Listening – using eye contact, summarizing what the other person said in order to show compassion and understanding, and to establish trust